 The Proper Order to Build Your Van

 So you’ve determined the perfect van for you and made the leap to purchase it.
 Now the fun begins, the build out!
 Starting a van build can be extremely overwhelming, it is a big task and it can be hard to know where to start.
 It is important to do things in the right order and not get ahead of yourself.
 In this post, we will outline the appropriate van build order of operations.
+This guide assumes you are doing a full van build, if you are doing a more simple build, some of these steps can be ignored.
 More deep dives into each topic are linked throughout the article.

 This post contains affiliate links.
 We earn through qualifying purchases.
 Any earnings go towards helping us stay on the road longer.
 All opinions are our own.

 Determine What Your End Goal is With Your Van

 First things first, you want to determine what you are going to use your van for.
 If you plan on being a weekend warrior, you may be able to get away with less luxuries.
 If you plan on living in your vehicle full time however, you want to aim to make your build as comfortable as you can afford.
 Another important thing to consider is how long you plan to own the van.
 If you plan to build out your van and resell it within a couple years, you may want to keep resale value in mind.
 Another consideration at this stage is your budget, this will factor in largely in the components you consider for your build.